CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 ### Creating your application

-We are going to start by creating a new Angular application using the Angular CLI.
+We are going to start by creating a new Vue.js application using the Vue CLI.
 If you haven't installed it already, you need to execute the following command:

 ```bash
 yarn global add @vue/cli